Nikon D850 vs Sony A7R III

 |Nikon D610« »||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D610|

 |Sony A7 III« »||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

 |Sony A99 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A99 II|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D850 and the A7R III are recent models that feature in their makers' current product line-up.
 The D850 replaced the earlier Nikon D810, while the A7R III followed on from the Sony A7R II.

 Review summary: Nikon D850 vs Sony A7R III

-So what conclusions can be drawn?
-Is the Nikon D850 better than the Sony A7R III or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Nikon D850 or the Sony A7R III – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.